Dr Nathan BeelLecturer - Counsellor - Clinical Supervisor

 My current professional role is as a full-time lecturer in counselling at the University of Southern Queensland.
-I am currently the Counselling Discipline Coordinator and the Master of Counselling Program Coordinator.
+I am currently the Counselling Discipline Coordinator and the Undergraduate Counselling Program Coordinator.
 I have taught interpersonal communication, counselling skills, counselling theories, assessment, ethics, clinical supervision, and field education.

-I am a Clinical Member and registered Clinical Supervisor with the Qld Counsellors Association (QCA) and the Psychotherapy and Counselling Federation of Australia.
+I am a Clinical Member and registered Clinical Supervisor with the Psychotherapy and Counselling Federation of Australia (PACFA).
 Additionally, I am a member of the College of Counselling & Psychotherapy Educators within PACFA.

-I graduated from Tabor College with a Bachelor of Arts (Christian Counselling) and a Graduate Diploma (Christian Counselling), and completed a Masters of Counselling at Qld University of Technology.
+I have a Bachelor of Arts (Christian Counselling), Graduate Diploma (Christian Counselling), Masters of Counselling, and Doctor of Philosophy (Psychology stream).

 My first practice as a counsellor was in my internship in Tabor House in Adelaide 20 years ago.
 Following this, I worked for the Salvation Army as a counsellor in the Brisbane Rehabilitation Services Centre (Moonyah), then coordinated and supervised a telephone crisis line (Salvo Care Line), before being offered the position of Counsellor Manager with Fraser District Lifeline Community Care QLD.
 In this role I managed the general face to face counselling program, the region’s multi-site Gambling Help Service, and the financial counselling service.